SEIR-7-06/react-props/README.md

   ```

   In this example, we've opted to put each prop on it's own line, to aid readability.
 If we had tried to fit all **props** together on the same line, the component would be rather long and cause our code to trail off the page or wrap.

+  Notice that we do not separate the props with commas.
+The syntax is similar to if we were defining attributes on an HTML element.
+We simply define the name of the prop, followed by an equal sign (`=`), followed by the value we wish to pass for that prop.

   ---